-- 3.1 The public transport network plays a crucial role within the County as it provides connections to urban centres and market towns enabling access to services and facilities.
-This is a critical service for those members of the community who do have access to a private vehicle or are unable to drive.
-Most notably the younger generation who use the network to access education and employment, as well as the older generation to access health services and social amenities.
-The Enhanced Partnership does have real ambitious aspirations as set out in our initial BSIP in 2021 to improve the offer to bus passengers, however this has been extremely challenging for the following reasons: - Limited funding to enable the County Council to step in and support commercial services when they have sought support to continue services or have registered to withdraw/significantly reduce provision.
+The public transport network plays a crucial role within the county as it provides connections to urban centres and market towns enabling access to services and facilities.
+This is a critical service for those members of the community who do not have access to a private vehicle or are unable to drive.
+Most notably, this is the younger generation who use the network to access education and employment, as well as the older generation to access health services and social amenities.
+The Enhanced Partnership has real ambitious aspirations as set out in our initial BSIP in 2021 to improve the offer to bus passengers, however this has been extremely challenging for the following reasons: